-Note: This cut-off mechanism also applies when roaming in an EU country and also outside the EU.
-In cases where such mechanism cannot be provided when travelling outside an EU country, your mobile operator shall inform you once you enter such country.
+Note: This cut-off mechanism applies whether roaming in an EU country and also outside the EU.
+In cases where such mechanism cannot be provided when travelling outside an EU country, your mobile operator shall inform you in your notification message once you enter such country.

-The Roaming Regulation requires that all mobile phone operators offer you the Roam like at home (RLAH) + whether you are a pre-paid or a post-paid customer.
+The Roaming Regulation requires that all mobile phone operators offer you the RLAH tariff whether you are a pre-paid or a post-paid customer.
 It is important to note that:

 - You will automatically benefit from this tariff, unless you choose a different roaming package with different tariffs for calls made from an EU country;

-- Your mobile operator may offer other roaming packages, in addition to the Roam like at home (RLAH) +.
-Such packages may exceed the Roam like at home (RLAH) + charges, but on the other hand, the package may be more beneficial to your specific requirements.
+- Your mobile operator may offer other roaming packages, in addition to the RLAH tariff.
+Such packages may exceed the RLAH charges, but on the other hand, the package may be more beneficial to your specific requirements.
 Hence, it is advisable to visit the service providers’ website or contact them; and

-- You may switch to or from the Roam like at home (RLAH) + to another package at any time free of charge.
+- You may switch to or from the RLAH to another tariff at any time free of charge.